tomaszkrawczyk96/Cplusplus-academic-project--simulation/README.md

 # Cplusplus-academic-project--simulation
-Simulation techniques - ABC method
+Simulation techniques - ABC method.
-Simulation of CPU scheduler
+Simulation of CPU scheduler.
-Description and results of project in FINAL REPORT (pdf file)
+Description and results of project in FINAL REPORT (pdf file).
+To get this work boost library is needed.